hashicorp/vault/website/source/docs/configuration/entropy-augmentation/index.html.md

 # `Entropy Augmentation` Seal

   Entropy augmentation enables Vault to sample entropy from an external cryptographic modules.
-  Currently, sourcing external entropy is done through a configured PKCS11 seal ADD LINK.
+  Currently, sourcing external entropy is done through a configured [PKCS11 seal](/docs/configuration/seal/pkcs11.html).
   Vault Enterprises's external entropy support is activated by the presence of an `entropy "seal"` block in Vault's configuration file.